EloquentOps/retool-ai-chat-plus/README.md

 ![](docs/welcomeMessage.png)

-The `promptChips` array allows to add one or more interactive buttons at the bottom to let the user quickly launch pre-configured questions:
+The `promptChips` array allows to add one or more interactive buttons at the bottom.
+Each chip can be one of two types:

+**Type 1: Question Chip** - Submits a pre-configured user question to the chat
+- Schema: `{label: '', icon: '', question: ''}`
+- When clicked, triggers `onSubmitQuery` with the question text

+**Type 2: Payload Chip** - Triggers a custom callback with a payload
+- Schema: `{label: '', icon: '', payload: {}}`
+- When clicked, sets the `chipPayload` property and triggers the `chipCallback` query trigger
+- Access the payload in your Retool query via `aiChatPlus1.chipPayload`

 ![](docs/promptChips.png)

 ### Style Preferences